Tasty Thai Chicken for Dinner

 Stir-fry chicken in a mixture of coconut milk and curry paste, then enhance the Thai flavors by stirring in cilantro and fish sauce.
 Roasted red pepper adds additional robust flavor and color to the dish.

-Satay Chicken Stir-Fry with Snow Peas
+Satay Chicken Stir-Fry with Snow Peas and Cilantro

 A traditional Indonesian satay features thin pieces of chicken that are grilled on skewers and served with a spicy peanut sauce.
 In this version, you cook the strips of chicken in a skillet with a coconut milk-peanut sauce and add broccoli and snow peas.